Why does God Allow

 system?
 You can condemn a Christian who persecutes others based on his

-Indeed, precisely because they are atheists, they can act morally abominably,
+to atheists?
+Indeed, precisely because they are atheists, they can act

-yet feel good about themselves theoretically!
-(Perhaps they might
+morally abominably, yet feel good about themselves theoretically!

 camp guards, Einsatzgruppen, etc. who felt they had to get